zer0warm/personal-scripts/README.md

 # personal-scripts
-A handful of scripts I've written for myself, resolving my own problems
+A handful of scripts I've written for myself, resolving my own problems.

 |# |Script|Summary|
 |--|------|-------|